BONSAMURAIS/BONSAI-ontology-RDF-framework/README.md

     │   └── # example in TTL or RDF/XML format of data following the schema ├── material
     │   └── # Powerpoints, diagrams, figures ...
+    ├── scripts
+    │   └── # utility scripts
+    │       │
+    │       └── convert_examples.sh # checks the examples
-    └── minutes
+    │                               # and converts them in all format supported └── minutes
         └── # minutes from meetings and calls
 ```